Fiona Reid: Career

-Her career has been marked by diverse signature roles that include Rose in The Children, Amanda (The Glass Menagerie, 2010), Julie (London Road), Blanche Dubois (A Streetcar Named Desire), Lady Bracknell (The Importance of Being Earnest), Martha (Who's Afraid of Virginia Woolf), Mrs Lovett (Sweeney Todd), Hedda Gabler and Clare (A Delicate Balance), amongst many others.
+Her stage roles have included Rose in The Children, Amanda Wingfield in The Glass Menagerie, Julie in London Road, Blanche DuBois in A Streetcar Named Desire, Lady Bracknell in The Importance of Being Earnest, Martha in Who's Afraid of Virginia Woolf?, Mrs. Lovett in Sweeney Todd: The Demon Barber of Fleet Street, Hedda Gabler and Claire in A Delicate Balance.
 Her film credits include My Big Fat Greek Wedding, One Week, and The Time Traveler's Wife.

 In 2016, Reid starred as Queen Elizabeth II in the Mirvish Productions presentation of The Audience at the Royal Alexandra Theatre in Toronto.

-In 2019, she started her run in Harry Potter and the Cursed Child on Broadway.
+In 2019, she joined the Broadway production of Harry Potter and the Cursed Child.